 The undergraduate business curriculum at the School of Business caters to students at different career stages.

-If you are a first-year or sophomore at UW Bothell and you want to explore the possibility of becoming a business student, please consider these two courses:
+If you are a first-year or sophomore at UW Bothell and you want to explore the possibility of becoming a business student, please consider:

 - BBUS 201 – Introduction to Business

 If you are ready to apply to the School of Business, please review the admission prerequisites.

 In addition to lower division students at UW Bothell, we welcome applications from community colleges and other 4-year schools.

 Upon admission, you will have to complete 90 credits at UW Bothell at the 300-400 level.
 Classes are categorized as core (required for all- 30 credits), option/concentration, electives (business or general) and capstone (required for all- 10 credits).
 All students must complete a minimum of 10 credits in general electives.

 Core courses are designed to provide students the fundamentals of business.
 They represent 30-45 credits of study and must be taken during the student’s first year for Bothell location students, and first and second year for Bellevue location students.
 The courses are:

 - BBUS – Organizational Behavior, Ethics and Inclusivity (5 credits/counts for DIV)